xtreme22886/PS4-Waker-SmartThings-Device-Handler/README.md

 Installation
 - Install and configure ps4-waker w/ REST wrapper on a PC / Raspberry Pi
 - Make sure that a static IP address is assigned to both the PC running ps4-waker and the PS4
-- Take the ps4waker.groovy code and create a new handler in your SmartThings IDE 'My Device Handlers'
+- Take the ps4-waker.groovy code and create a new handler in your SmartThings IDE 'My Device Handlers' (or install VIA GitHub integration)
 - Make sure to Save / Publish this new device handler
 - Go to 'My Devices' and create a new device using this handler
 - Edit the device in the smart phone app to set the Waker IP address, Waker port and the PS4 IP address